0xmozak/mozak-vm/book/technical/trace_generation.md

 - Trace Generation: [generate_traces]

 ## Decoding
 Programs are compiled down to `risc32im-mozak-zkvm-elf`.
 This is a custom RISC-V target specified by this [json] file.
-If you are interested in what the flags in the json file standard for, check out the target options spec [here].
+If you are interested in what these flags in the json file standard for, check out the target options spec [here].

 [construction of STARK]: starky.md#construction